Bryah Basin project lies within the Gascoyne region of Western Australia, approximately 90km north of Meekatharra.

 The Bryah Basin Project lies at the centre of the basin and is predominantly surrounded by Sandfire Resources Joint Venture tenements on all sides.
 Sandfire are actively exploring the region, funding several recent farm-in agreements on surrounding JV tenements, which like Alloy are prospective for high-grade Copper-Gold mineralisation akin to that at Sandfire’s flagship DeGrussa project.

 Historical exploration has been limited in this project area, mainly due to the extensive transported cover associated with the Murchison River basin, however historical data illustrates favourable geology for both gold and copper-gold mineralisation.
-The project is underlain by the same host of the high-grade DeGrussa and Monty mineralisation, the Narracoota volcanic sequence.

 Extensive transported cover across the project limited historical exploration with little to no systematic exploration occurring at Bryah Basin since the mid 90’s.
 Early explorers in the area completed the majority of work in the central and western parts of the project with much of the RAB drilling being ineffective.